Septic Tank Issues

 Septic tank problem: Septic tank is full

 Many issues come from a full septic tank.
-When a tank is full, it ripe for getting clogs, which is why it’s important to get septic safe toilet paper because it breaks down faster.
+When a tank is full, it is primed for getting clogs, which is why it’s important to get septic safe toilet paper because it breaks down faster.
 There are two parts of the tank, one larger part for the sludge, waste, and scum.
 The other part is the greywater that gets pushed out to your drain field, or leaching field, and goes back into the water table over time.
 Many septic system problems arise from the septic tank being full.

 As new waste comes through the inlet pipe, the processed sewage exits via the outlet pipe and into the drain field.
 If your tank is full, you will notice your septic pump going on more frequently than usual.

 A sign of a full tank can be the foul odors of rotten egg smell (septic tank smell) in the house, water flowing slowly down the drain.

 It’s worthwhile to get your septic tank pumping done every year to three years, depending on your household usage and the tank’s size.

 Septic tank problem: Hair in the pump